 - Chest pain

 - Discomfort in other areas of the upper body, including one or both arms, the back, neck, jaw, or stomach

 - Severe shortness of breath

-- High blood pressure in the artery that connects your heart and lungs (pulmonary hypertension).
-Your heart may need to pump harder to move blood between your lungs and your heart.
-As a result, the right side of your heart may enlarge.
+- High blood pressure in the arteries in the lungs (pulmonary hypertension).
+The heart has to work harder to move blood between the lungs and the heart.
+The strain may lead to thickening or enlargement of the right side of the heart.